sajhishikshasupport-del/Sajhi-Shiksha/README.md

-# Sajhi Shiksha — Free Study Materials for KVS Students
+# Sajhi Shiksha — Free Study Materials for Students & Teachers

 > Sharing Knowledge — From You, For You